-The third edition of Francesca Martini Prize to the Best Poster in Cancer Research was won by Valeria Rosato for her poster “miR-27a-3p is a master regulator of metabolic reprogramming in colorectal cancer“.
-Valeria graduated from the University of Sannio in Benevento where she currently holds a PhD in Environmental and Health Sciences and Technologies.
-Here is her C.v.
+The fourth edition of Francesca Martini Prize to the Best Poster in Cancer Research was won by Emanuele Monteleone for his poster “STAT3-dependent pluripotency control via the stam-cells specific long non-coding RNA LincS1“.
+Emanuele graduated from the University of Turin.
+Here is his C.v.

 The Francesca Martini Prize stems from a collaboration between NAnA onlus and SIBBM, the Italian Society of Biophysics and Molecular Biology.
 An International Jury of Scientists choses the best poster among those exhibited at the Annual SIBBM Seminar.

-The 2018 “Frontiers in Molecular Biology” SIBBM Seminar took place from 20 to 22 June in Rome.
+The 2019 “Frontiers in Molecular Biology” SIBBM Seminar took place from 11 to 13 June in Bologna.

 Francesca Martini Prize to the Best Poster in Cancer Research

 The call for one bursary for the project “Identification and study of the impact of genetic variants of susceptibility in adolescent acute myeloid leukemia (AML)” is on.
 Please, click here for more details.
 It is addressed to holders of Master’s Degree in Biological Sciences, Pharmaceutical Sciences or equivalent; Deadline is June 27, 2020.

 The project stems from a collaboration started in November 2017 by the late Prof. Francesco Lo Coco and Prof. Maria Teresa Voso, Director of the UOC Enhanced Diagnostic Oncoematologica of the University of Rome Tor Vergata, and Prof. Gennaro Ciliberto, Scientific Director of the Institute Regina Elena of Rome, where the cells are hosted.